 The curriculum is taught through discrete subjects and linked "topic" areas within the creative curriculum.
 Mapping indicates the broad objectives and the links made between subjects.
 Units of work are planned, usually over half a term's duration.
-These are called TOPIC PLANS and contain the detail of the work to be covered with a progression of learning objectives.

 The children are taught within their year groups with some children being withdrawn for small group support, should it be necessary.
 Units of work are planned using the framework of the National Curriculum.